<< $ A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 winget install Microsoft.PowerShell

-if winget isn't recognized, see winget not recognized
+if winget isn't recognized, see winget not recognized.
+Otherwise, if there is a new version available, upgrade using command below:

 PowerShell version – see also Windows version